 Each of us interpret incoming messages uniquely.
 Have you ever spoken with folks who believe that ‘9/11’, or the moon landing, was a hoax or conspiracy?
 What about people who smoke, and interpret the health data uniquely, believing that because their grandfather smoked until he died at 95 that it’s not going to happen to them?
 Objectivity is not, well, objective.
 Here’s what happens: Sometimes

 - the way the new information comes in to us – the words used, the setting, the history between the communication partners, the distance between what’s being said and our current beliefs – cause us to unconsciously misinterpret bits of data;

 - we have no natural way of recognizing an incongruity between the incoming information and our unconscious thoughts;

-- our brain deletes some of the signals from incoming messages when they are discordant with what’s already there, without giving us the deletions to let us know what we missed (My book What?
-Did you really say what I think I heard?explains and corrects this problem.);
+- our brain deletes some of the signals from incoming messages when they are discordant with what we already accept as true, without giving us the deletions to let us know what we missed (My book What?
+Did you really say what I think I heard? explains and corrects this problem.);

 - our beliefs are so strong we react automatically without having enough detachment to notice;